Guidance on prescribing or supplying veterinary medicines including requirements for registration and inspection of premises.

 A company’s distribution centre, to which POM-VPS or NFA-VPS veterinary medicines are delivered from a wholesale dealer for onward transfer to the company’s own approved SQP retailer premises, should itself be approved as an SQP retailer premises.

-The distribution centre should have a named SQP with overall responsibility for the intake, storage and transfer of POM-VPS products but that SQP doesn’t need to authorise each and every transfer to the company’s other approved retail premises.
+The distribution centre should have a named SQP with overall responsibility for the intake, storage and transfer of POM-VPS and NFA-VPS products.
+The SQP doesn’t need to authorise each and every transfer to the company’s other approved retail premises.

-If the distribution centre is used to store veterinary medicines for supply to third party companies, it will need a wholesale dealers authorisation (WDA).
+If the distribution centre is used to store veterinary medicines for supply to third party companies, it will need a Wholesale Dealer’s Authorisation.

 Requirements for all RQPs